Sikkim – Culture and Tradition

 Nathu La Pass

 The Nathu La Pass between India and Tibet is situated at an altitude of 4 thousand 200 meters above sea level and the distance from Changgu Lake to Nathu La is about 18 kilometers.
 It always remains extremely cold at such a height and cold air moves.
-In such a situation, if you want to avoid mountain sickness, then it should not stop more than 1 hour.
+In such a situation, if you want to avoid mountain sickness, then it should not stop for more than 1 hour.
 After Nathu La, you can visit North Sikkim, which is the most beautiful place in the whole of Sikkim.

-It is the most famous monastery of Sikkim and every tourist visiting Sikkim is a must-visit here.
+It is the most famous monastery in Sikkim and every tourist visiting Sikkim is a must-visit here.
 Rumtek Monastery, 24 km away from Gangtok, the capital of Sikkim, is the headquarters of the Black Hat sect, one of the oldest sects that follow Buddhism.
-A path leads from here to the Golden Stupa, which is constructed of gold, silver and precious stones and houses the remains of the 16th Karmapa of Buddhism.
+A path leads from here to the Golden Stupa, which is constructed of gold, silver, and precious stones and houses the remains of the 16th Karmapa of Buddhism.

 From the very beautiful village on the banks of the river Lachung, Lachung which is located at an altitude of 2 thousand 600 meters above sea level is known as the door to reach Yumthang and Zero Point.

-After going a little further on the Pelling-Yuxom Road, you can reach the Lake Kheikopalri, which is considered very sacred by those who believe in Buddhism here as well as Lepcha.
+After going a little further on the Pelling-Yuxom Road, you can reach Lake Kheikopalri, which is considered very sacred by those who believe in Buddhism here as well as Lepcha.
 This lake falls in the middle of a small valley and is surrounded by dense forests on all four sides.
 Kheichopalri means Vishing Lake.
 Although there are tall and dense trees around the lake, the water here is very clean.
 Khechiopalari Gompa is just 2 kilometers from the lake, from where you get to see the best look of Mount Pandim.